-This plan also confirms our school is compliant with the JCQ regulation (section 5.3, General Regulations for Approved Centre's 2021-2022) that the centre has in place a written examination contingency plan which covers all aspects of examination administration.
+This plan also confirms our school is compliant with the JCQ regulation that the centre has in place a written examination contingency plan which covers all aspects of examination administration.
 This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency;